inesbmartins02/Syst_Review/README.md

 This systematic review evaluates the performance of nine selected metagenomic tools: **BASTA**, **Camitax**, **MegaPath-Nano**, **PhaBOX**, **PhyloFlash**, **SqueezeMeta**, **SnakeMAGs**, **ViWrap**, and **TAMA**.

 ### System Requirements
-All analyses were conducted on a high-performance Linux-based virtual machine, equipped with 2 terabytes of storage and 250 GB of RAM, providing a robust environment for handling complex metagenomics workflows.
+All analyses were conducted on a high-performance Linux-based virtual machine, equipped with 2 terabytes of storage and 250 GB of RAM.

 ### Repository Organization